 I have had some dark days as a military spouse.
 Military life is not easy.
 Sometimes the responsibilities, the constant changes, and the long-distance strain can be an emotional burden that seems impossible to carry.
+You need support, and luckily there are milspouse resources ready to help you.

 Hey, military spouse– I know you’re feeling frustrated and like you’re at the end of your rope.
 But I’m here to tell you that you can get through this.
 Even though you may feel like you are fighting by yourself, YOU ARE NOT ALONE.
 No military spouse is ever truly alone, because there is an entire community of military families all around us, and everyone has their own struggles and challenges.
+Use the milspouse resources below whenever you need them.

 Whatever stress you are dealing with right now, there are people and resources that want to help you work through it.
 Many of these milspouse resources are available 24/7.
 Call them.
 Talk to someone.
 You will be amazed how much lighter those burdens seem when you are able to share them with someone.